OpenSMTPD/libasr/README.md

 It allows to run dns queries and perform hostname resolutions in a fully asynchronous fashion.
-The implementation is thread-less, fork-less, and does not make use of signals or other "tricks" that may get in the deve- loper's way.
+The implementation is thread-less, fork-less, and does not make use of signals or other "tricks" that might get in the developer's way.
 The API was initially developped for the OpenBSD operating system, where it is natively supported.

 This library is intended to bring this interface to other systems.
 It is originally provided as a support library for the portable version of the